Backbase/backbase-openapi-tools/README.md

 ** Java Client with Spring Rest Template (Non Reactive) ** Java Server Stubs for Spring Rest Controller (Non Reactive) ** Improved Java Client API's to better cope with reserved words
+* Export Dependencies will now traverse through the artifact to find all raml specs
+* Improved RAML 2 Open API conversion
+* Upgraded OpenAPI Diff library to more current version
+* Mojo's can now break the build by setting `continueOnError` to false

 ## 0.1.9
 * Improved how services are named after base url conversion was introduced.